 In 2015, the Institute for Human-Animal Connection convened a group of animal welfare stakeholders from Colorado to discuss the trends in shelter data from 2000-2013.

-A recent study analyzed trends in the intake and outcomes for dogs and cats in animal shelters and rescues across the entire state of Colorado from 2000-15.
+The research team analyzed trends in the intake and outcomes for dogs and cats in animal shelters and rescues across the entire state of Colorado from 2000-2015.

 Best Practices in Animal Sheltering

 Other studies are assessing the impacts of innovative sheltering practices, moral stress in shelter staff and public attitudes toward shelter and rescue organizations as sources of pets.

 This detailed case study aimed to understand how an increased Live Release Rate (LRR) in Austin, TX has impacted components of shelter operations, such as: cost per animal, length of stay (LOS) and companion animal quality of life.
 The findings create a template for calculating the direct costs associated with caring for companion animals at other sheltering and rescue organizations.